Fiona Middleton: Pregnancy and reconciliation with Steve

 Following her break-up with Alan, Fiona needs support and Steve decides to help her.
 Gregson did not think Steve and Fiona could realistically get back together straight away.
 In an interview with Inside Soap's Simon Timblick he teased "all good things come to those who wait."
 But Fiona and Jim's affair is "a complete shock" for Steve and he is "very angry" and needs time to adjust.
-He added that "a lot has happened between Steve and Fiona over the last few monthd, but there's absolutely no reason why they can't become good friends again."
+He added that "a lot has happened between Steve and Fiona over the last few months, but there's absolutely no reason why they can't become good friends again."

 Fiona has to come to terms with the prospect of being a single parent.
 Steve decides he wants to be with Fiona and help her raise her child.
 Fiona is unsure about giving their relationship another try.
 Griffin said that Fiona "doesn't know what she wants".
 She is "excited" about having a baby but "nervous" about being a lone parent.
 She does love Steve because he was her "first love, but the fact he's done so many nasty things to her in the past is weighing heavily on her mind."

 Fiona gives birth five weeks premature and calls the baby Morgan.
 She was not required to film a birth scene but did portray Fiona going into labour.
 To prepare for the scenes she worked with a midwife who coached her on making realistic contractions that would occur when a woman goes into labour.
 Griffin said that it "terrified" her because it made her realise that giving birth is not easy.
 Producers hired a baby, Connor Chatburn, to play Morgan.
 He was cast after his family believed that his mother bared a physical resemblance to Griffin.
 The actress enjoyed filming the mother and son scenes as she portrayed Fiona's journey into motherhood.